Who Pays For Appraisal And Inspection In Connecticut BANNER Connecticut

 1. Understand Market Trends: Look into current market conditions and recent sales of similar properties.

-2. Present Evidence: Collect proof, like recent improvements or special features, to support the original offer price.
+2. Present Evidence: Collect evidence, such as recent improvements or special features, to support the original offer price.

 3. Engage a Real Estate Professional: Professionals can help with negotiations and facilitate discussions.